• About

 Tenants file privacy complaint against landlord association over alleged ‘blacklist’

-Tenants have filed a complaint against the Saint John Apartment Owners Association with the federal privacy commissioner an over alleged tenant blacklist.
+Tenants have filed a complaint against the Saint John Apartment Owners Association with the federal privacy commissioner over an alleged tenant blacklist.
 Photo by Aaron Sousa on Unsplash.

 Tenants in New Brunswick are expressing alarm following a public admission yesterday by Gerry Webster of the Saint John Apartment Owners Association that his organization maintains a list of 2,500 “problem tenants” that is shared among his association’s 100 members.